michsethowusu/nsanku/README.md

 ## Current Progress

-We're currently at 15 out of 250 target sentences evaluated (6% complete), with a goal of evaluating 250 sentences across all 43 Ghanaian languages for 5 LLMs.
+We're currently at 15 out of 250 target sentences evaluated for 43 languages (6% complete).

 ## Current Results